Hertig-family/CPPON/readme.txt

    Class Libraries: There are three shared class libraries as described below:

              CPPON: This is the C++ Object Notation library that represents a JSON Message as a C++ class hierarchy.
                     It consists of a base class, two container classes and five base object classes:
                          • C++ Object Notation Object (CppON ) - The base class from which all other classes are derived.
-It instantiates common methods
-                           (which are often overridden) that all objects are required to have.
+It instantiates common methods (which are often overridden) that all objects are required to have.
 It enables container classes to use the base class as the storage type.
-It can be instantiated from another CppON to make a copy, created programmatic-ally, parsed from a C String, a std::string, a CSV C string a TSV C string, a JSON File, an XML file or a TNetString.
+It can be instantiated from another CppON to make a copy, created programmatic- ally, parsed from a C String, a std::string, a CSV C string a TSV C string, a JSON File, an XML file or a TNetString.
                         • C Object Map (COMap) -  This object is based on the std::Map object and is of the type std::map<std::string, CppON *>.
 Obviously, it is the fundamental container class that most JSON messages are based on.
 Besides being instantiated as a result of one of the base class methods, it can be explicitly instantiated from another COMap, a JSON string representing a map or a reference to a std::map of the type <std::string, CppON *>.
                         • C Object Array (COArray) – This object is based on the std::Vector object and is of the type std::vector<CppON *>.
 It implements the JSON Array type and is used to hold a list of objects, including other container classes.
 Note that unlike C type Arrays the objects don’t have to be of the same type.
 Like the COMap there is a begin() and end() method which returns an iterator pointer which can be used like in any vector to iterate through all the object in the container.
 Likewise the at( unsigned int) function can be used to retrieve an element based on an index.
                         • C Object Integer(COInterger) – This class is used to represent whole numbers which can be of size 8, 16, 32, or 64 bits in length.
                         • C Object Double (CODouble) – This class represents all floating point numbers.
 Internally all floating point numbers are stored as doubles but they can be retrieved as either a float value or a double value.
-                        • C Object Boolean (COBoolean) – This class represents a boolean value of true or false, 1 or zero.
+                        • C Object Boolean (COBoolean) – This class represents a boolean value of true or false, one or zero.
                         • C Object String (COString) – While the name implies correctly that this object holds a array of characters it can also hold an array of binary data and/or base64 encoded binary data.
 However, its main function is to save character strings.
                         • C Null Object (CONull) – This is a special case of an object.
 It is basically a place holder for an undefined CPPON value.

            SCppObj: This is companion class that is dependent on the CppON class.
 It is instantiated directly from a COMap object or a C String that represents a path to a file which contains a string representation of one.
 Externally, this class looks much like a COMap class but it exists in system shared memory and has built in protection to be thread safe.
 (It does however have a mechanism for allowing an application to control the data access on its own to insure that related data is always updated and retrieved as a block.
 This data structure is always defined JSON file/string with very specific rules for defining each element in the structure.
 It’s an important distinction that the JSON configuration file defines the data structure.
 The data structure is not a copy of the JSON file.

                     The constructor used to instantiate this class requires both a description JSON string or file path and a segment name string.
 (The segment name is just a string that is used to distinguish between different SCppObj Objects in shared memory.
-The constructor can also be passed a pointer to a boolean values which will be set true if the segment was previously configured/initialized false if

-                    this is the first time.
+The constructor can also be passed a pointer to a boolean values which will be set true if the segment was previously configured / initialized false if this is the first time.
 Or, it could be passed a “callback” function that will be caused to initialize the structure after it is created.

                     The idea here is that all applications when they start will substantialize the object.
 If it doesn’t already exist then the first one to attempt to access it will create it and then initialize it, blocking all others until it is done.

                     The description JSON data contains default values for all the data but in some cases additional initialization may be required.
 Thus the callback function.

       LocalCppObj:  The Local C++ Object is the last of the companion classes and it requires both the SCppObj class and the CppON class.
 In fact it requires that a pointer to a SCppObj object be passed to the constructor.
 It uses that pointer to access the data.
 The calling software can get pointers to sections of the data to request a response object of anything that changed since the last request.
 That object could be as restricted as a single base object or as broad as the whole data structure.
 (Although one would hope it would be something somewhere in the middle.)

-Dependent Libraries:The main dependent third party library that is required for this class family is the Jansson library used for parsing JSON strings
+Dependent Libraries:The main dependent third party library that is required for this class family is the Jansson
-                    https://github.com/akheron/jansson.
+                    library used for parsing JSON strings https://github.com/akheron/jansson.
 Include the jansson library in your program build

                     The other libraries that are required are almost always available automatically with your distribution and are std::string, std::vector and std::map.

                     Finally, if you want to use XML with the libraries you will need to install libxml2-dev and then find the line “#define HAS_XML 0” and the CppON.hpp file and set it to 1.
 Add libxml2 as a library in your build.

- Class Definitions: All the class object in the CPPON library are derived from the CppON base object and many of the methods are overridden most of them
+ Class Definitions: All the class object in the CPPON library are derived from the CppON base object and many of the
-                    will give the correct results when cast to the base class as they are when retrieved from one of the container classes.
+                    methods are overridden most of them will give the correct results when cast to the base class as they are when retrieved from one of the container classes.
 However, it is recommended that upon obtaining a pointer to a CppON object that it be cast to the correct type when operating on/with it.

                     CppON( cppON &jt ) – Create a copy of another CppON object by references.